 2. Take a sauna bath in a public sauna with naked Finns

 Finland is known for its saunas – there are over 2 million of them!
 Most of the saunas are in private homes, but some of the public saunas are still in use.
 Taking a sauna bath after a running event feels wonderfully relaxing and also speeds up the recovery process.
+Time magazine included Helsinki’s Löyly public sauna in its 2018 list of the World’s 100 Greatest Places.
 In the neighbourhood of Kallio there are the saunas Kotiharju and Arla that are well-known for their good steams.
 The Swimming Stadium, built for the Olympic Games, is also known for its good saunas.
 Remember, though, that in most public saunas you bathe naked – but women and men separately, of course.

 3. Drink coffee like a Finn!

 The Finns love their coffee – much that Finland tops the world’s coffee consumption list.
 Every Finn drinks an average of 4-5 cups of coffee every day.
 The Finnish light roast coffee is slightly different from the Southern European dark roast, but the cafés offer a wide selection of different kinds of coffees for each taste.
 It’s easy to drink coffee in Helsinki, as there are cafés all around the city!